-The District shall offer health enhancement opportunities that include the components of a quality health enhancement program.
-Health enhancement instruction shall be aligned with the Montana Health Enhancement Content Standards and Benchmarks.
-All students shall have the opportunity to participate regularly in supervised, organized or unstructured, physical activities, to maintain physical fitness, and to understand the short-and long-term benefits of a physically active and healthy lifestyle.
+The District shall offer health enhancement opportunities.
+Health enhancement shall equip students with the knowledge, skills, and values necessary for lifelong physical activity.
+Health enhancement instruction shall be aligned with Montana's Health Enhancement Content Standards and Benchmarks.

+All students of the District shall have the opportunity to participate regularly in supervised, organized or unstructured, physical activities, to maintain physical fitness, and to understand the short and long term benefits of a physically active and healthy lifestyle.